Why did developers migrate Android applications from Java to Kotlin?: Results from the qualitative study

-{\bf Implication:} The auto-converted tool provided by the IDE allows Android developer to have an \emph{initial} version of their application in Kotlin.
-However, it is necessary to have knowledge on Koltin to modify the generated code with the goal of producing an idiomatic code.
-This implies that more research is needed to improve the code conversion from Java to Kotlin.
-For example, an initial work by Courtney and Neilsen \cite{CATA2019:Vetting} presents an alternative conversion tool.
+{\bf Implication:} The auto-converter tool provided by the IDE allows Android developers to obtain an \emph{initial} version of their applications in Kotlin.
+However, it is necessary to know Kotlin well in order to modify the code generated to make it more idiomatic.